 - Now add the cornstarch and broth.
 Let it simmer until it thickens up and becomes sticky for about 5-6 minutes.

 STEP 3: While the other side is grilling, brush the glaze on top of each piece.
 When the underside has grill marks too, carefully flip the tofu again.
 Cook for 30-60 seconds to caramelize the glaze and then repeat on the other side.
-The glaze can burn easily so don’t leave it too long.

 STEP 4: Remove from heat and add more sauce to tofu if desired.

 It really depends on the recipe, but you really need to press the tofu before grilling.
 Tofu is loaded with water and this will cause it to stick to the pan and fall apart.
 Pressing will release excess moisture and it will help the tofu hold its shape on the grill.
 It will also improve the texture and help absorb flavor too.